fradleyjoedev/card-component/README.md

 * It is a pure React component, so didn't use Typescript.
 * If the component was going to be re-usable the data would be pulled from an API.
 As I do not have an endpoint with data, I have created dummy data in 'src/data/cardData.json' to pass into the props of the component.
 * The image given was only 315px x 177px so in order for the component to be responsive I have chosen to set the background-size to cover.
 This will stretch the image on larger displays and may cause the image to be distorted/pixelated.
+* As the image was 315px x 177px I have choosen for the component to look the best for around that size.
+However the component is full responsive so can be displayed on all device sizes.
 * Made the assumption that the font was 'sans-serif'.